The machine stops, a cautionary tale

 The Machine Stops is my favorite work of science fiction.
-Written in 1909, it’s more relevant today than ever.
+Written in 1909, it’s more relevant today than ever before.
 Thousands of years in the future, human civilization is dependent on a machine designed and built generations earlier.
-The complexity of the machine is beyond anyone’s comprehension:
+The complexity of the machine is beyond anyone’s complete comprehension:

 Year by year [the machine] was served with increased efficiency and decreased intelligence.
 The better a man knew his own duties upon it, the less he understood the duties of his neighbour, and in all the world there was not one who understood the monster as a whole.
 Those master brains had perished.
 They had left full directions, it is true, and their successors had each of them mastered a portion of those directions.
 But Humanity, in its desire for comfort, had over-reached itself.
 It had exploited the riches of nature too far.
 Quietly and complacently, it was sinking into decadence, and progress had come to mean the progress of the Machine.